Colombian Red Cross: History

+Founding

 The National Society of the Colombian Red Cross was founded in 1915.
-The idea of founding the Colombian Red Cross was first conceived by physician and member of the National Academy of Medicine Dr. Hipolito Machado and followed by pupil and physician Adriano Perdomo.
-Other original founders were entrepreneur Santiago Samper who would initially sponsor it and also physicians Jose Maria Montoya and Nicolas Buendia.
-Some of the people mentioned above were participants in the Thousand Days War.
-They brought it upon themselves to use a horse-drawn carriage as an ambulance to transport victims in the battlefield.
-The society was recognized by the Colombian government in 1916 and it was recognized internationally by the International Red Cross in 1922.
-Currently it exists under Law 852 of 2003 which rules the scope of the activities of the Colombian Red Cross and under Law 875 of 2004 which regulates the use of the emblem.
+The idea behind the Colombian Red Cross was first conceived by physician and member of the National Academy of Medicine Dr. Hipolito Machado and his pupil Dr. Adriano Perdomo.
+Others involved in the CRC's founding were entrepreneur Santiago Samper, who initially sponsored the organization, and physicians Jose Maria Montoya and Nicolas Buendia.
+Some of those involved were participants in the Thousand Days War, utilizing a horse-drawn carriage as an ambulance to transport victims from battlefields.
+The society was recognized domestically by the Colombian government in 1916 and internationally by the International Red Cross in 1922.